Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 - What do you enjoy least in your role?
 What do you enjoy most?
 Why?

-When you combine that view with your feedback you want to discuss, the path will become clear for how to move forward effectively, getting to the root cause of the team member's issues.
+When you combine that view with the feedback you want to discuss, the path will become clear for how to move forward effectively, getting to the root cause of the team member's issues.

 6) Transition to your feedback and coaching